-It is recommended to use a new brush instead of the brush already in your toilet so that you would not introduce germs.
+We recommend you use a new brush instead of the brush already in your toilet so that you would not introduce germs.

-Ensure you use a scrub brush with plastic bristles with a shape that would allow you get to different corners without stress.
+Ensure you use a scrub brush with plastic bristles with a shape that would allow you to get to different corners without stress.

-Now, let’s watch this video for a visual representation of what to do:
+Watch this video for a visual representation of what to do:

 Ways To Prevent Mold In The First Place